 Who is Go-Jek?

-Founded in 2010, the Indonesia based ride hailing and logistic company is valued at $5 billion as of February 2018.
+Founded in 2010, Indonesia based ride-hailing and the logistic company is valued at $5 billion as of February 2018.
 Operating a fleet exceeding 1 million drivers across Indonesia, the company has announced its US$500 million investment plan for expansion starting with 4 Southeast Asian countries: Vietnam (launched in Sep 2018), Philippines, Thailand and Singapore.
-Apart from the preparation works for their November launch in Singapore, Go-Jek is also gathering drivers in Thailand and seeking permit to operate ride hailing services in Philippines currently.
+Apart from the preparation works for their November launch in Singapore, Go-Jek is also gathering drivers in Thailand and seeking permits to operate ride-hailing services in the Philippines currently.